alan-turing-institute/DH-RSE-Summer-School/Day 4/README.md

 Toward the end of the afternoon, Neil of KDL, will talk about the difficulties of implementing an SDLC with a diversity of project types.

-Finally, before wrap up with Edd Salkield speaking about his path into an RSE career, and the particular model that Dreaming Spires have followed.
+Finally, before wrap up, Edd Salkield will be speaking about his path into an RSE career, and the particular model that Dreaming Spires have followed.

 ## Schedule